daffaabp/daffaabp/README.md

 # Hai there 👋

-## Currently, I'm learning to become a frontend engineer and now I'm a freelancer web dev
+## Currently, I'm learning to become a Frontend Engineer and now I'm a Freelancer Web Dev

 ### Latest Work